-Alberta Doctorate Nursing Programs
+Alberta Doctorate of Nursing Programs: DNP vs. PhD

 Doctorate in Nursing Programs award top tier terminal degrees for nurses, namely the Doctor of Nursing Practice (DNP) and Doctor of Philosophy (PhD) in Nursing.
 Nurses who enroll in doctorate nursing programs often choose an area of emphasis such as nursing education, nurse leadership or family nurse practitioner.
 In these programs, students could advance their education, indicate expertise in a clinical practice area and learn to use nursing science and current research to best improve care for patients.